By Alton & Ruth

-We are Ruth & Alton, two best friends and experienced users of cannabis.
-Whether you are just interested or you are beginning to try edible or topical forms of cannabis, here are some good basics to know about effects, types of cannabis, selecting, dosing, consuming and what to do in case of overdose.
+Whether you are interested or are beginning to try edible or topical forms of cannabis, we share are some good basics to know from our considerable experience.
+We share about effects, types of cannabis, selecting, dosing, consuming and what to do in case you consume more than feels good.

-If you have not smoked Cannabis before and are unfamiliar with the effects that smoking it creates, understand that you are likely to experience new sensations.
+If you have not smoked Cannabis before and are unfamiliar with the effects that smoking it creates, understand that you will likely be experiencing new sensations.
 Well known side effects of smoking Cannabis flowers include euphoria, relaxation, heightened senses, pain relief, dry mouth and “the munchies”.
 These effects come from various chemicals in cannabis including CBD and THC.

-If you have smoked flowers, you will experience something different than the almost immediate effects experienced when you smoke.
-The effects can sometimes take two to three hours to be felt fully.
-We usually feel effects from edibles within 45 minutes, but the effects can continue to increase up to 3 hours later.
+If you have smoked pot, know that it is different than the almost immediate effects experienced when you smoke.
+The effects can sometimes take two hours or more to be felt fully.
+We usually feel effects from edibles within 45 minutes to an hour, but the effects can sometimes continue to increase up to 3 hours later.
+Every time is s little different.
 When compared with smoking flowers, it takes longer to feel it and much longer for the effect to fade.
+We have turned to edibles more as we want to smoke less.
 When we smoke, the effect can last an hour or so, sometimes two, but with edibles the effects keep giving!

-Everyone is impacted differently, so make sure you have the time free to experience the effects – which may last up to 6 hours and for transdermal patches or large doses up to 12 hours.
-Ideally you are in a comfortable, familiar environment, preferably with someone nearby who is supportive and experienced.
+Everyone is impacted differently, so make sure you have the free time to experience the effects – which may last up to 6 hours and for transdermal patches or large doses up to 12 hours.
+Ideally you are in a comfortable, familiar environment, preferably with someone nearby or in close touch who is supportive and experienced.

-Eating or applying the compounds to your skin can have quite different effects than smoking does.
+Eating or applying the compounds to your skin can have quite different effects.
 Some effects that we experience from smoking, like heightened senses or the munchies, do happen with edibles.
-Effects of edibles can include focus, energy and creativity with Sativa strains, pain or anxiety relief with Indica strains and anti-inflammatory with CBD strains.
+Effects of edibles can include focus, energy and creativity with Sativa strains, pain or anxiety relief with Indica strains and anti-inflammatory effects with CBD rich strains.

 Sativa, Indica & Hybrids